gdsc-nits-org/website/README.md

    - git clone https://github.com/gdsc-nits-org/website.git
 2. Navigate to the project directory and install dependencies:
    - cd website
-   - npm install
+   - pnpm install
 3. Start the development server:
-   - npm start
+   - pnpm run dev

 4. Access the website at `http://localhost:3000` in your web browser.